robsyme/bioruby-mummer/README.md

 [![Build Status](https://secure.travis-ci.org/robsyme/bioruby-mummer.png)](http://travis-ci.org/robsyme/bioruby-mummer)

-Full description goes here
+Helper methods for working with nucmer and promer delta files.

 Note: this software is under active development!
+Full documentation will be written at a later date (sorry!).

 ## Installation